ant9000/TWRP-protect/README.md

 # TWRP-protect
 Script to password protect a TWRP recovery image

-Usage:  ./protect.sh <recovery.img>
+Usage:  ./protect.py <recovery.img>

-Linux is required.
+Python3 is required.

+Tested on Linux only, but it should also work in Windows.

+Please report any issues you might find.

 ## CREDITS